tylertitsworth/5th-age-srd/Character-Rules/README.md

 Each species provides a +2 bonus to one of your ability scores.

+>_Note:_ Your species ability score bonus cannot be the same as your class ability score bonus.

 ## Class

 Every character has a [class](../Classes/README.md).
 Pick one of these too.